sakshisonawane12/LeetCode-Streak-Tracker/README.md

    pip install selenium beautifulsoup4 lxml selenium-stealth
    ```

-3. Download the latest version of Firefox from the [official website](https://www.mozilla.org/en-US/firefox/new/) if you haven't already.
+3. Download the latest version of Google Chrome from the [official website](https://www.google.com/intl/en_in/chrome/) if you haven't already.

-> [!NOTE]
-> Chrome version does not work properly hence Firefox is recommended

 4. Create a file `usernames.txt`:
 - Add each user's username in new line (Do not leave any empty lines at last).